-Melanie Schwartz, owner of Booker & Butler, a wine-country concierge service, knows how to create vacations to remember.
-Here’s her advice for planning a wine-centric (but not wine-exclusive) vacation to California wine country.
+I spoke with Melanie Schwartz, owner of the wine-country concierge service Booker and Butler, about how to create the perfect wine country vacation.
+Here’s her advice for planning a wine-centric (but not wine-exclusive) getaway to California wine country.

 First, Ask Yourself: Napa or Sonoma?
 (Hint: There’s No Right Answer)